joshed-io/reveal-hugo/exampleSite/content/home/shortcodes/slide.md

 ## Slide

-Customize individual slide attributes like id, background color and transition.
+Customize individual slide attributes like id, class, background color and transition.
 Use the same keys as Reveal.js but omit the 'data-' prefix.

 ---